 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and processes related to funding.

 The vast majority of our graduate students are awarded research assistantships to fund their education.
-These RA appointments come with tuition remission and a monthly stipend for living expenses.
+These RA appointments come with tuition remission, healthcare, and a monthly stipend for living expenses.
 These assistantships come directly from the mentoring faculty; as a result, space in our graduate program is extremely limited.
+We do not support lab rotations.

 Minimum Graduate School Requirements